 PayPal Working Capital aims to change that.
 It’s a different approach to borrowing money and repaying your loan using a percentage of each PayPal payment you receive.
-Unlike loans, you’re not charged interest - just a fixed fee, dependent on how much you want to borrow and how quickly you intend to repay the balance.

 In this review, we’ll explore PayPal Working Capital and compare fees with other types of financing so you can see if it’s right for your business.

 PayPal Working Capital in Its Own Words